 PHASES OF CARE

-What type of Chiropractic Care is best for me?
+What approach to chiropractic care is best for me?

 Most patients start going to a chiropractor to get pain relief for conditions such as neck pain, back pain or headaches.

-Once your chiropractor has found the cause of your problems they will give you the option of two distinct treatment approaches to choose from:
+Once your chiropractor has found the cause of your problems if they believe that chiropractic care can help you they will discuss with you two distinct treatment approaches: